ILE offers a venue for new and experienced researchers in forensic linguistics. Researchers benefit from associating with ILE in several ways:

 - the camaraderie of other researchers committed to the ILE paradigm for proactive empirical work in forensic linguistics.

-We offer three levels of association depending on your experience and educational background.
+We offer association depending on your experience and educational background.